-One of my favorite books to read to the cellist when he was younger was Tar Beach by Ms. Ringgold.
+One of my favorite books to read to Nathaniel when he was younger was Tar Beach by Faith Ringgold.
 The colorful illustrations as Cassie flies over her city of Harlem in the late 1930s really captivated ME.
-Every now and again, I’ll catch the cellist reading the book to the ladybug and the Twizzlers, and it makes me smile.
+Every now and then, I would catch Nathaniel reading the book to the ladybug and the Twizzlers, when they were younger, and the memory always makes me smile.

-You can almost automatically tell a book illustrated by Ringgold, which are often based on quilts of her grandmother.
+You can almost automatically tell a book illustrated by Ringgold, which is often based on the quilts of her grandmother.
 As someone who has now completed a whole six quilts in her life, I can tell you that the books are full of stories and great

 Have you read any of Ms. Ringgold’s books?
 I think you should!
 Here is a complete list of those she’s penned and illustrated with others.